NEONScience/NEON-Data-Skills/tutorials/R/spatial-data/spatialData.md

 * **Field Site csv:** generic locations data for each NEON field site.
 Available on the <a href="https://www.neonscience.org/field-sites/field-sites-map/list" target="_blank">Field Sites List page</a> (bottom of table).

 The Field Site location data is also available in as a Shapefile and KMZ on the Spatial Data and Maps page.
-We use the file from the site list to demostrate alternative ways to work with spatial data.
+We use the file from the site list to demonstrate alternative ways to work with spatial data.

 ## Map NEON domains